reduxjs/redux/docs/basics/Store.md

 ## Dispatching Actions

-Now that we have created a store, let’s verify our program works!
+Now that we have created a store, let's verify our program works!
 Even without any UI, we can already test the update logic.

 ```js
 import { addTodo, toggleTodo, setVisibilityFilter, VisibilityFilters } from './actions'